-The Service, by improving food safety in the City, plays an important role in promoting Belfast to visitors and tourists.
-This has become more visible since the Food Hygiene Rating Act (NI) 2016 came into operation in October 2016 requiring all relevant food businesses to display their ratings (display was previously voluntary, with only 57% of businesses displaying their rating).
-The implementation and enforcement of this legislation requires considerable resources.
+The Service, by improving food safety in the City plays an important role in promoting Belfast to visitors and tourists.
+This has become more visible since the Food Hygiene Rating Act (NI) 2016 came into operation in October 2016 requiring all relevant food businesses to display their ratings (display was previously voluntary, with 57% of businesses displaying their rating).
+The introduction of this legislation required a considerable amount of preparatory work by the Service.